abdulbaasitt/Turtle-Simulator/README.md

 ### Dependencies for Running Locally

-To run the project, you should have the following installed
+To run the project, you should have the following installed following softwares and packages

 * python  >= 3.8
     * All Operating Systems: [click here for installation instructions](https://www.python.org/downloads/)